Master AI at Work · Free Framework Guide

 Strong

 3 sections: Problem, Solution, ROI.
-Each section: 1 heading + 2–3 sentences.
+Each: 1 heading + 2–3 sentences.
 Executive audience.
 No jargon.
 Under 300 words.

 C